That was me raising my hat to Che Guevara and Camilo Cienfuegos at La Plaza de la Revolución in Havana, Cuba.

 We went on a day trip to the picturesque town of Viñales, a two-and-a-half-hour drive from Havana.
 You can’t talk about Cuba without talking about cigars.
 And you can’t talk about cigars without talking about Viñales.
 The region reportedly makes the best cigars in Cuba and by extension, the world.

 I quit smoking eleven years ago.
 And when I smoked, I never developed a taste for cigars.
-Partly because they were too expensive, partly because I was too young to enjoy the indulgence of a cigar.
-But I’ll be remiss to visit Cuba and not learn how its most famous export is made.
+Partly because they were too expensive, partly because I was perhaps not hedonistic enough to luxuriate in a cigar.
+But I’ll be remiss to visit Cuba and not learn how its most famous export was made.
 And Viñales was the place.

 Our Airbnb host hooked us up with a taxi to take us to Viñales and back.
 It was a hefty €150.
-But it was a well air-conditioned car.
-The driver didn’t speak a word of English.
+But it was a well-air-conditioned car.
+Some Chinese car brand.
+Our driver didn’t speak a word of English as indeed many people in Cuba.
 We communicated via Google Translate.
 Meaningful human exchange.